Unifying learning and teaching through a governed, system-led platform

 Constraints and trade-offs

 The initial brief directed exploration away from Monash's existing visual system.
 Late in delivery, a mandate required full alignment with central brand standards.
-Visuals were updated to meet this requirement while preserving structure and timelines.
+I led that realignment directly with Monash's central Brand Review team, iterating the visual language over several rounds of stakeholder feedback until it met brand requirements while preserving the underlying structure and delivery timeline.

 The structural decisions remained intact throughout.
 Brand alignment was applied to the visual layer without requiring changes to information architecture or template logic.